Maurice Pefferkorn

 Maurice Pefferkorn (Moreuil, 23 July 1884 – Paris, 8 August 1953) was a French sports journalist and writer.
 He specialized in association football.

-He was an engineer by training, graduated from the Industrial Institute of the North (current Lille Central School), class of 1907.
+He was an engineer by training, graduating from the Industrial Institute of the North (current Lille Central School), class of 1907.
 He was notably a sports columnist for the right-wing nationalist newspaper Candide.
 He wrote several books on football, the Olympic Games, and athletic sport.
 He is the winner of the Grand Prize for Sports Literature.